 for book “Cancer As Initiation: Surviving the Fire, Barbara Stone PhD.
 1994

-Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
+Check Weather: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
 Operational Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.

-Post a Review: Review the business on their Facebook page or Google Local Business.
+Leave a Review: Review the business on their Facebook page or Google Local Business.
 This helps others in making informed decisions.